Accessible Customer Service Policy

 Staff will be trained, as appropriate, on policies, practices and procedures that affect the way goods and services are provided to persons with disabilities.
 Staff will also be trained on an ongoing basis when changes are made to these policies, practices and procedures.

 This Accessible Customer Service Policy is available on the TICO website.
 A copy of the policy may also be requested by contacting our office.
-Customers who have questions or wish to provide feedback on the way that the TICO provides goods and services to people with disabilities can contact Dorian Werda, Manager, Administration & Claims, at the following address:
+Customers who have questions or wish to provide feedback on the way that the TICO provides goods and services to people with disabilities can contact Dorian Werda, Director, Customer Service & Stakeholder Relations, at the following address:

 Travel Industry Council of Ontario